fmoncomble/press-corpus-scraper/docs/README_EN.md

     - [*Le Point*](https://www.lepoint.fr/recherche/index.php)
     - [*The Guardian*](https://www.theguardian.com/)
     - [*The New York Times*](https://www.nytimes.com/)
+  - ... or to Europresse via your university's portal.
 - French websites :
     - Search by keyword
     - (Optional: refine your search)